Distributed $\Delta$-Coloring Plays Hide-and-Seek: The Problem Family

 \paragraph{Edge Diagram.} In order to compute $\re(\Pi_\Delta(z))$, it will be helpful to know the relation between the labels of $\Pi_\Delta(z)$ according to the edge constraint $\edgeconst_{\Delta}(z)$.
 The following relation derives directly from the definition of $\edgeconst_{\Delta}(z)$. \Cref{fig:diagram} shows an example, for $\Pi_\Delta([1,2,1])$. \begin{observation} The labels of $\Pi_\Delta(z)$ satisfy all and only the following strength relations w.r.t.\ $\edgeconst_{\Delta}(z)$. \begin{itemize} \item $\U_i < \U_j$, if $j < i$. \item $\P_i < \P_j$, if $i < j$. \item $\P_i < \U_j$, for all $i,j$. \item $\P_i < \ell(\ccc)$, if, for all $C \in \ccc$, $\level(C) \ge i$. \item $\ell(\ccc) < \ell(\ccc')$, if $\ccc' \subseteq \ccc$. \item $\ell(\ccc) < \U_i$, if $\level(\ccc) \ge i$. \item $\L < \X$, for all $\L \in \Sigma_\Delta(z)$. \end{itemize} \end{observation}

-\subsection{Intuition Behind These Problems}
+\subsection{Intuition behind These Problems}

 The problem definition contains two main components, a part related to coloring, and a part related to pointers.
 We start by describing how to interpret the coloring part.
-Then, we will discuss how pointers can interact between themselves, and with the colors.
+Then, we will discuss how pointers can interact with each other, and with the colors.

 \paragraph{Coloring Part.} Let $\ccs$ be a color space and assume that it is split into $\beta+1$ levels.
 We can think of color $C_{i,j}$ to be the $j$-th color of level $i$.
 Nodes can either be colored (nodes outputting a configuration containing $\ell(\ccc)$, for some $\ccc$), or uncolored (nodes outputting a configuration containing $\P_i$, for some $i$).
 Colored nodes may even have multiple colors assigned ($\ccc$ is a non-empty \emph{set} of colors).
 Colored nodes do not need to satisfy the requirements of a proper coloring, but it is enough to satisfy the requirements of an arbdefective coloring, that is, they can mark $x$ edges as outgoing (using label $\X$), and the nodes reachable through those edges are allowed to have the same color as them.
 If a node is colored with multiple colors, then, ignoring edges that are marked with $\X$ by at least one endpoint, the coloring constraints must be satisfied for \emph{all} colors assigned to that node: if a node is red \emph{and} blue, then no neighbor must be red, and no neighbor must be blue (in fact, the edge constraint requires that if two nodes output $\ell(\ccc_1) \s \ell(\ccc_2)$, then $\ccc_1$ and $\ccc_2$ must be disjoint).
 The arbdefect $x$ allowed for a node depends on the number of colors assigned to that node: if a node has a single color assigned, then $x=0$, while if a node has two colors assigned, then $x=1$, and so on.
 In general, the node constraint allows $x = |\ccc|-1$.
-The idea here is that if a node manages to get more than $1$ colored assigned, then it is rewarded by being allowed to have a larger arbdefect.
+The idea here is that if a node manages to get more than $1$ color assigned, then it is rewarded by being allowed to have a larger arbdefect.
 Note that the node constraint requires to have \emph{exactly} $x$ ports marked $\X$, but this is just a technicality: if a node wants to output $\X$ on \emph{at most} $x$ ports, then it can always change the output on some arbitrary ports to $\X$ and obtain \emph{exactly} $x$ ports marked $\X$, since $\X$ is compatible with any other label.